 When bones are cooked in water for long enough they release minerals and nutrients which in turns are easily absorbed by the body.
-On top of this bone broth contains high levels of antioxidants, collagen, amino acids such as glycine which is needed to complete the detoxification process and assist the liver to function optimally.
-It taste pretty good too (especially with a sprinkle of garlic salt).
+On top of this bone broth contains high levels of antioxidants, collagen, amino acids such as glycine.
+It tastes pretty good too (especially with a sprinkle of garlic salt).

 3 things you must do:

 - Use good quality bones, ask your local butcher.
 They will usually give them out for free

 - Then…. roast the bones

 Using the 3 steps above will you give you a tastier and nutrient rich bone broth

 - 1.5-2kg of good quality bones (chicken, lamb or beef)

 - 2 carrots, roughly cut

 - 1 teaspoon Himalayan Salt